 On its own, the Wall of Tears isn’t actually too fascinating (at least not beyond its historical significance).

-On your trip to the wall, however, you can stop by several beautiful lagoons, beaches and viewpoints.
+However, you can stop by several beautiful lagoons, beaches, and viewpoints on your trip to the wall.
 All interesting points are well marked.